marcusoftnet/marcusoftnet.github.io/_posts/2018-06-05-refactoring-an-old-koa---or-how-i-learned-a-lot-modern-javascript_iii.md

 })
 ```

 That gives a nice reporting but also allows us to move the setup code up to the new scope that `describe`-block gave us.
-Move `before/removeAll`, any instansiation that is common etc. And then remove those things in the other, nested `describe`-blocks.
+Move `before/removeAll`, any instantiation that is common etc. And then remove those things in the other, nested `describe`-blocks.

 Nice!
-Much shorter and less repetion.
+Much shorter and less repetition.
 Love it.

 Now I removed all the test-files in the `test` directory.
 Leaving only the `testHelpers.js`

-### Kill testhelpers.js
+### Kill `testhelpers.js`

 In fact - let's do away with that file all together.
 I copied all of the `testHelpers.js` into my only test file now.